 \section{Conclusion}

-In this paper with \citeauthor{NewmanZiff2001} effective Monte Carlo algorithm we calculated 32 percolation threshold for complex neighbourhoods (containing sites from the sixth coordination zone) on square lattice.
+In this paper with Newman and Ziff effective Monte Carlo algorithm we calculated percolation thresholds for 32 complex neighbourhoods (containing sites from the sixth coordination zone) on a square lattice.

-As scalar indexes $\xi$ \eqref{eq:xi} and $\zeta$ \eqref{eq:zeta} allow simultaneously for (more or less effective) distinguishing between various neighbourhoods and accordingly fitting $p_c$ to the inverse power-low on $\xi$ \eqref{eq:pc_vs_xi} or $\zeta$ \eqref{eq:pc_vs_zeta} (with various efficiency depending on the underlying lattice shape) searching for another index seems to be still an open task.
+As scalar indexes $\xi$ \eqref{eq:xi} and $\zeta$ \eqref{eq:zeta} allow simultaneously to (more or less effective) distinguish between various neighbourhoods and accordingly fitting $p_c$ to the inverse power-law on $\xi$ \eqref{eq:pc_vs_xi} or $\zeta$ \eqref{eq:pc_vs_zeta} (with various efficiency depending on the underlying lattice shape) searching for another index remains an open task.
 The index may involve various powers of $z_i$, $r_i$ and $i$, where $i$ stands for the number of coordination zone from which sites constituting neighbourhood come from and $z_i$ and $r_i$ are the number and the distance of sites in this coordination zone to the central site in the neighbourhood, respectively.

+Also calculating $p_c$ for neighbourhoods containing sites up to the sixth coordination zone on triangular and honeycomb lattices seems to be desired.
+Simultaneous calculation of $p_c$ for honeycomb and triangular lattices should allow for identifying inflated and equivalent neighbourhoods but among these two underlying regular lattices.
+Preliminary inspection of the $p_c(\zeta)$ dependence---but for neighbourhoods containing sites up to the fifth coordination zone \cite{2102.10066}---reveals $\gamma_2$ close to 1/2.
+This does not make factor $\xi$ totally useless, as for the bond-percolation problem very clear dependnce \eqref{eq:pc_vs_xi} with $\gamma_1\approx 1$ was recently observed \cite{Xun_2022}.

+Finally, the further studies may focus on the fractal nature of the giant component at $p=p_c$ \cite{fractalfract7030231}.
+The largest percolating cluster on square lattice at $p=p_c$ has fractal properties for \textsc{sq-1} neighbourhoods with fractal dimension close to 1.9 \cite[p.~9]{bookDS}.
+Does this picture survive changing neighbourhoods to complex one, also on other lattice topologies?
+And if yes, is the fractal dimension the same as for the nearest-neighbours interactions?

 The results obtained in this paper may be helpful in further searching for the universal formula, in the spirit of \Cref{eq:pc-GM} \cite{Galam_Mauger_1994}, for percolation threshold $p_c$, also for complex neighborhoods, but independently of the underlying two-dimensional lattice shape.